TritonDataCenter/rfd/rfd/0152/README.md

 subsequent modifications to all affected Triton and Manta services, agents, and tools.

-This module can later be extended to provide other Triton and Manta common functionality unrelated to Rack Aware Networking.

 ## Assumptions and Configuration Considerations

-* The nodes in a rack aware AZ will connected via routers that are capable of relaying DHCP messages and adding DHCP option 82 to DHCPDISCOVER messages.
+* The nodes in a rack aware AZ will be connected via routers that are capable of relaying DHCP messages and adding DHCP option 82.

 * Networks of the same type (e.g. admin) will be configured with routes to other networks of the same type.